Database, Tables, Views, and Indexes

 By default, columns are nullable unless otherwise specified.

 For faster query results, you can define one for the table, which must be a timestamp, date, or time column, with a specified bucket resolution.
-The bucket resolution defaults to 1 day if you do not provide a value.
 Tables with a specified TimeKey can perform query operations faster, especially if they involve time filtering.

-You can specify a clustering index composed of one or more fixed-length columns, all of which become the cluster key for the table.
-If one or more clustering indexes are defined, you must specify them all in a contiguous and ascending order.
+You can specify a Clustering Key composed of one or more fixed-length columns.
 Designating columns as cluster keys that are frequently referenced in queries can greatly improve performance.

 See the Data Types section for table-supported data types.

-To create a table, you must possess the CREATE TABLE privilege for the current database.
+To create a table, you must have the CREATE TABLE privilege for the current database.

 Syntax